 How to Speak Up in Meetings

-Here I’ll give you an overview and the following will be more specifics.
+Here I’ll give you an overview and following this list will be more specifics.
 Be sure to click the links for more in-depth instructions.

 - Realize that meetings are high-stakes situations.
 You care about the outcome.
 You want people to consider you credible and an authority on the topic.